Assisted Pedal Cycles. Converting an existing bike using the

 Bafang, a 38T being available as a

-Hallomotor aftermarket product, 42T being made by PreciAlps
+Hallomotor aftermarket product, 42T and 36T being made by PreciAlps

 intermediate front sprocket on a 104 BCD spider

 be made-up using aftermarket spiders; but the larger chainwheels can be